-- 8.3 Surplus or obsolete goods, materials and inventory items are to be disposed of by agreed transfer to another Service, competitive sale or public auction in accordance with both Contract Procedure Rules and the Land and Property Protocols, except when the Cabinet instructs otherwise.
+- 8.3 Surplus or obsolete goods, materials and inventory items are to be disposed of by agreed transfer to another Service, a Community Asset Transfer, competitive sale or public auction in accordance with both Contract Procedure Rules and the Land and Property Protocols, except when the Cabinet instructs otherwise.
 Where appropriate, the Council's Asset Register should be amended accordingly. - 8.4 Leased items should only be disposed of in accordance with the instructions of the lessor.